mac-chaffee/mac-chaffee.github.io/blog_zola/content/2025/2025-03-23-security-treadmill.md

 <aside>

-<span id="1">1<span>[⤴](#back-1): Maybe a similar term could be a "security arms race", but security people have got to stop LARPing as if they in a war where everything is life or death.
+<span id="1">1<span>[⤴](#back-1): Maybe a similar term could be a "security arms race", but security people have got to stop LARPing like they're in a war where everything is life or death.
 [Sun Tzu wouldn't like the cybersecurity industry](https://kellyshortridge.com/blog/posts/sun-tzu-wouldnt-like-the-cybersecurity-industry/) anyway.

 </aside>